TarsCloud/Tars/Install.md

 - centos7 automatic deploy, During the installation process, the network needs to download resources from the outside
 - Make a docker image to complete the installation.
 The process of making a docker requires network download resources, but no external network is needed to start and run the docker image

+**Tars Framework Installation Attentions:**

+- During the installation process, because the tar web relies on nodejs, it will automatically download nodejs, NPM, PM2 and related dependencies, and set the environment variables to ensure that nodejs takes effect
+- The version of nodejs currently downloads v12.13.0 by default
+- If you have nodejs installed, you'd better uninstall it first

 **Note: the compilation and installation of tarsframework needs to be completed**

 Download tarsweb and copy to /usr/local/tars/cpp/deploy  (change dir name TarsWeb to web)